Use 'Enter' for

 And

-The antiprotons couple with positrons
+Some of the antiprotons couple with positrons

 To form the model's first antihydrogen atoms

-In addition, in the model
+In addition, as a suggestion, in the model

 A neutron is a proton with an electron embedded into the side of the proton